Satellite imagery provides extensive information on the state of the Baltic Sea

 Observations are made daily and extensively throughout the entirety of the Baltic Sea with an accuracy of 300 metres.
 Observations are made with accuracy of 10–30 metres as well, but less often and the images cover smaller areas.
 Even the more accurate observations cover the whole coast of Finland every three days.
 Sometimes cloud cover prevents observation of the surface.
 During summertime, observations from a sea area consist of millions of individual pixels.[SK1] These observations can provide up-to-date information about the sea and be used to estimate the status of the sea in a longer period.

-Clouds are not shown in the TARKKA service’s remote sensing products, so areas covered by clouds are shown with a background map.
+Clouds are not shown in the Tarkka service’s remote sensing products, so areas covered by clouds are shown with a background map.
 Despite the frequent cloud cover, a sufficient amount of observations can be made.